shivasiddharth/GassistPi/README.md

 At any point of time, if you wish to manually start the assistant:

-Open a terminal and execute the following:
+Open a terminal and execute the following (Replace _USER_NAME_ with your Linux username):
 ```
-/home/pi/env/bin/python -u /home/pi/GassistPi/src/main.py --device_model_id 'replace this with the model id'
+/home/pi/env/bin/python -u /home/_USER_NAME_/GassistPi/src/main.py --device_model_id 'replace this with the model id'

 ```

-Insert your Project Id and Model Id in quotes in the mentioned places
+Insert your Model Id in quotes in the mentioned place

 *******************************************************************
 ## **USING THE CUSTOMIZATIONS**